 Bushcrafters can use this ultimate checklist to have the right tools to help them cook, hunt for food, and shelter themselves from the cold and other wilderness hazards.
-It’s recommended that you include all these bushcraft essential gear list items in your backpack and carry them on your trip into the wilderness for survival in all conditions.
+It’s recommended that you include all these bushcraft essential gear list items in your backpack and carries them on your trip into the wilderness for survival in all conditions.

 These are among the many tools/kits you should have in your rucksack for your comfort and enjoyment of bushcraft.
 So take time to learn about each item on the list, because you will need them on your bushcraft journey.

 Hopefully, this article has cleared your doubts and answered your questions.
 You can check out our other blogs to learn more about bushcraft for a safe and enjoyable experience!